cran-task-views/Distributions/Distributions.md

     provides d, r functions for the closed skew normal distribution.
     `r pkg("CompQuadForm")` provides the distribution
     function of quadratic forms in normal variates.
-    `r pkg("NormalGamma")` provides the density of the sum of a gaussian and a gamma random variables.
     `r pkg("NormalLaplace")` provides d, p, q, r functions for the sum of a normal and a Laplace random variables, while `r pkg("LaplacesDemon")` provides d, r function of the